jmusan/Carleman/README.md

 # Carleman
-This repository alocates some examples of the Carleman linearization technique.
+This repository contains examples of the Carleman linearization technique, along with a simulated dataset based on the SIR model with a time-varying transmission rate.